AhmedDevEG/NetFlow/README.md

 ## 🤔 FAQ

 **Q:** How do I install NetFlow?
 **A:** Follow the Installation section above.
 If your platform has specific steps, open an issue and platform-specific instructions will be added.

-**Q:** What are the system requirements?
-**A:** See the Requirements section above.

 **Q:** How is consumption data collected?
 **A:** Consumption data is collected via a **background service**, which does **not significantly affect system resources**.